trishatjokro/fx-carry-alpha-audit/README.md

 ## Attempt 4: does regime-conditioning fix it?

-Asano-Cai-Sakemoto (2025)'s actual contribution isn't plain carry — it's conditioning carry exposure on FX volatility/ambiguity regimes to sidestep carry-crash drawdowns.
+Asano-Cai-Sakemoto (2025)'s actual contribution isn't plain carry — it's conditioning carry exposure on FX volatility/ambiguity regimes.
 Attempt 3 only tested the unconditional version.
+Attempt 4 builds a free-data volatility/ambiguity-dispersion regime measure (cross-sectional realized-vol and vol-dispersion across the same 25-currency universe) **in the spirit of** that idea — see attempt 4's own README for an important caveat: secondary summaries of ACS suggest their finding runs in the opposite direction from this overlay's rule (they associate *high* ambiguity with *higher* carry returns, not a signal to reduce exposure), which we have not verified against their full text.
-Attempt 4 builds a free-data volatility/ambiguity regime measure (cross- sectional realized-vol and vol-dispersion across the same 25-currency universe), calibrates a scale-down-in-high-vol-regimes rule **in-sample only**, freezes it, and re-runs the identical attempt-3 base strategy underneath it.
+Attempt 4 calibrates a
+scale-down-in-high-vol-regimes rule **in-sample only**, freezes it, and re-runs the identical attempt-3 base strategy underneath it.